 Here you should define the following properties: CN - the name of the certificate; -len - the length of the key; -e - the expiration date of the certificate.
 The last property is the name of the created certificate file.

-Now we should upload this certificate to Windows Azure Management Portal.
+Now we should upload this certificate to Microsoft Azure Management Portal.
 To do so, click 'Manage Certificate', and in the window that appears select the certificate file we created for upload.

 Importing the certificate to machines running Windows Servers